AdaCore/learn/content/courses/advanced-ada/chapters/limited_types.rst

        end record;

     end Persons;

-.. admonition:: Historically

-    The full coverage rules have been aiding maintenance since Ada 83.
-However, prior to Ada 2005, we couldn't use them for limited types.

 This type has a self-reference; it doesn't make sense to copy objects, because :ada:`Self` would end up pointing to the wrong place.
 Therefore,